breatheco-de/content/src/content/lesson/what-is-learnpack.md

 ![LearnPack Alert on 4geeks.com](https://github.com/breatheco-de/content/blob/master/src/assets/images/learnpack-alert.png?raw=true)

-After clicking on "Start new exercise" a new coding environment will open, and LearnPack will start running immediately in Codespaces or Gitpod.
+After clicking on "Start new exercise" a new coding environment will open, and LearnPack will start running immediately in Codespaces or Gitpod (you can also run the tutorials on your own computer, learn more about it here).
 All LearnPack tutorials come in steps; you will find the instructions on the right side and a button to continue to the `next ->` step.
 Upon successfully completing an exercise, the AI will offer guidance and the convenience of moving forward to the next challenge with a simple button click.

 <!-- ![](https://github.com/breatheco-de/content/blob/master/src/assets/images/learnpack-explanation.png?raw=true) -->